The user enters a seed phrase, a benefactor key, and a

 beneficiary key.

-The benefactor and beneficiary keys are concatenated to
+The benefactor and beneficiary keys are joined — with an

 Key Derivation: